Rich Hinton: Back to the White Sox

-The Rangers traded Hinton again the following spring, sending him along with Nate Colbert to the Cleveland Indians for former American League batting champion Alex Johnson.
+The Rangers traded Hinton again the following spring, sending him along with Vince Colbert to the Cleveland Indians for former American League batting champion Alex Johnson.
 However, the Indians kept Hinton for just one season, during which he never appeared in the majors, before releasing him the following spring.
 He returned to the White Sox, signing with them less than two weeks after his release, and he spent the 1974 season in the minors again.
 In 1975, Hinton returned to the majors, pitching in 15 games for Chicago, but he would soon be on the move again.

 Cincinnati

 Hinton was dealt along with minor league catcher Jeff Sovern by the White Sox to the Cincinnati Reds for Clay Carroll on December 12, 1975.
 While Carroll continued on to have a couple more good years, Hinton continued to be on the fringes of the majors, pitching in just twelve games in the majors in 1976 and none in 1977, after which Hinton was granted free agency.